Stephanie has a BA (Open) in science, maths, economics and statistics, and a First Class Honours LLB and PhD from the University of Hertfordshire.

 Stephanie's work on weddings and celebrancy is cited 18 times in the Law Commission's Getting Married: A Consultation Paper on Weddings Law, and she received a personal invitation to act as a consultee.
 Her body of work on weddings and celebrancy, which comprised an Impact Case Study in REF 2021, may therefore influence a change in the law of England and Wales.

 Stephanie contributed two Open Justice blog posts about her experience as a self-represented litigant, with the aim of increasing awareness of the stress that involvement in the civil court system can cause.

 In January 2019, Stephanie contributed a 'Brainteaser' for the OU's social media platforms.
-This had a reach of 177,751, and a 'meaningful engagement' rate of 8%, which is four times what is regarded as 'good'.
+This had a reach of 177,751, and a 'meaningful engagement' rate of 8%.

 Stephanie collaborates with Professor Rebecca Probert from the University of Exeter, who is the leading authority on marriage law in England and Wales.

 Stephanie contributed two chapters – one solely authored, and one co-authored with Paul Catley – to the 2015 edition of Jahrbuch für Wissenschaft und Ethik.

 In 2019, she presented a paper at the 36th International Congress of the International Academy of Law and Mental Health in Rome.

 End-of-life Decisions for Patients with Prolonged Disorders of Consciousness in England and Wales: Time for Neuroscience-informed Improvements (2021-01)

 Cambridge Quarterly of Healthcare Ethics, 30(1) (pp. 73-89)